codyat/FantasyBballLineup/README.md

 For Example:
 `./AutoLineup.py 123456 1 2018 my_username@gmail.com my_password my_email@yahoo.com FantasyBasketballNotification@gmail.com notification_password`

-I recommend wrapping all this into a bash script ad simply running something like:
+I recommend wrapping all this into a bash script ad simply running something like:\n `./setMyLineup.sh` where the contents of setMyLineup.sh look similar to:
-`./setMyLineup.sh`
-where the contents of setMyLineup.sh look similar to:
 `#!/bin/bash